mcaravind/PiktoPuzzle/README.md

 __Installation:__

-Download the Zip file for the project, navigate to the folder PiktoPuzzle.
+Download the Zip file for the project, navigate to the folder PiktoPuzzle-Beta.
 Click on nw.exe to launch the application.

 __Features__